 With one cup of sugar, you will add a tablespoon of cornstarch.
 Blend the mixture on high until the desired consistency is reached.
 Use the homemade product as a 1:1 substitute for powdered sugar.

-Note: If you don’t have cornstarch, replace it with arrowroot powder.
+Note: If you don’t have cornstarch, pick some other alternatives that are similar to cornstarch like arrowroot powder.
 You can also opt for any sweetener of your choice if you don’t like regular sugar.

 This natural sweetener is pretty similar to brown sugar regarding taste.
-It’s sweet and comes with lovely nuances of caramel.
-When put in coffee or tea, coconut sugar lends your caffeinated drinks a unique earthiness.
+In fact, brown sugar is one of the closest replacing choices for coconut sugar.
+It’s sweet and comes with lovely caramel nuances.
+When put in coffee or tea, coconut sugar provides a unique earthiness.

 This is also a healthier alternative than regular sugar since it contains more vitamins and minerals.
 Similarly, you will combine one cup of coconut sugar with one tablespoon of arrowroot powder and blend until fine.